This guided tour will give you a first impression of Delft and various aspects of Dutch history in general.

 Delft was home to several master painters, of whom Johannes Vermeer is the most famous one.
 The church where he was baptised, the place where he lived and the church where he was burried can all be seen.

-From April till the end of Sept. you can daily historical city walk at 12.30 h.
-In October there is a historical city walk every Saturday at 12.30 h.
-In winter there is a Delft Winter Walk every Saturday.
+From April till the end of Sept. you can daily join in the historical city walk at 12.30 h.
+In October there is a historical city walk every day except Mondays and Tuesdays at 12.30 h.
+In winter there is a Historical city walk every Saturday.

 Do you prefer to see Delft with a private guide?
 Book a local guide anyday, anytime you like.